fairmanager-cordova/plugin-mediascanner/README.md

-# MediaScannerPlugin
+# MediaScanner
-Cordova/Phonegap plugin to call MediaScannerPlugin
+Cordova/Phonegap plugin to call MediaScanner

 MediaScanner should be called to add a downloaded image to Android Gallery.